Tax Guides

 What's the difference between the 20% and 23% rate?

-The 2025 tax year (and all prior years) uses the 20% rate.
+The 2025 tax year and all prior years use 20%.
 Starting with the 2026 tax year, the rate is 23%.
-Your 2026 return (filed in early 2027) will be the first to use the higher rate.
-The difference is 3 percentage points of your qualified business income — for a freelancer earning $100,000 QBI, that’s an extra $3,000 deduction.
+The 2026 return (filed in early 2027) is the first to use the higher rate.
+For a freelancer earning $100,000 QBI, this represents an extra $3,000 deduction.

 Bottom Line